nodejs/nodejs.dev/src/documentation/0008-node-terminate-program/index.md

 > What are signals?
 Signals are a POSIX intercommunication system: a notification sent to a process in order to notify it of an event that occurred.

-`SIGKILL` is the signals that tells a process to immediately terminate, and would ideally act like `process.exit()`.
+`SIGKILL` is the signal that tells a process to immediately terminate, and would ideally act like `process.exit()`.

-`SIGTERM` is the signals that tells a process to gracefully terminate.
+`SIGTERM` is the signal that tells a process to gracefully terminate.
 It is the signal that's sent from process managers like `upstart` or `supervisord` and many others.

 You can send this signal from inside the program, in another function: